hachyderm/community/community.hachyderm.io/content/en/blog/posts/2023-07-moderator-minute/index.md

 on the Fediverse, but is not doing so at this time.
 Less than a day into launch, and there are already reports that Twitter is threatening to sue Meta over intellectual property. ([Ars Technica article here](https://arstechnica.com/tech-policy/2023/07/musk-and-zuck-may-fight-in-court-twitter-threatens-to-sue-meta-over-threads/).)
-Basically: it launced, and there is uncertainty to the product's future.
+Basically: it launched, and there is uncertainty to the product's future.

 If and when Threads starts federating, similar to other instances on the Fediverse, Hachyderm will evaluate our federation status using the above criteria.
 If Threads